nine7nine/FSThost-pkgbuild/README.md

 i also only 'loosely' follow Arch kernel updates.
 I don't need to chase updates.

-  Wine-NSPA; wine geared for proaudio. (*WIP*, like pre-alpha).
+  Wine-NSPA; wine geared for proaudio. (*WIP*, like alpha).

 - Built on Wine-Staging
-- Fsync support aka: hybrid synchronization in Wine. (reuires kernel support).
+- Fsync support aka: hybrid synchronization in Wine. (requires kernel support).

   Enabled With:

   * WINEFSYNC_SPINCOUNT=128
   * WINESYNC=1 (0 - disables).

-- Initial implmentation of PROCESS_PRIOCLASS_* combined with implementing; PROCESS_PRIOCLASS_REALTIME thread prorities mapped to SCHED_FIFO or SCHED_RR
+- Initial implmentation of PROCESS_PRIOCLASS_* combined with having the ROCESS_PRIOCLASS_REALTIME thread prorities mapped to SCHED_FIFO or SCHED_RR.

   Example: